BishopFox/badPods/manifests/everything-allowed/README.md

 ```

 ## Reverse shell pods
-Create one or more of these resources and catch reverse shell
+Create one or more of these resources and catch the reverse shell

 **Generic resource type creation example***
 Replace [RESOURCE_TYPE] with deployment, statefulset, job, etc.